dscarson/15618-1/index.md

 ### Background

-The applications of hash-table in real world applications are countless.
-Hash tables allow constant time lookups.

-Cuckoo hashing is a scheme in computer programming for resolving hash collisions of values of hash functions in a table, with worst-case constant lookup time.
-According to Wikipedia, the name derives from the behavior of some species of cuckoo, where the cuckoo chick pushes the other eggs or young out of the nest when it hatches; analogously, inserting a new key into a cuckoo hashing table may push an older key to a different location in the table.
+The applications of in-memory hashtable in real world applications are countless.
+In-memory hashtables allow constant time lookups.
+Cuckoo hashing is a efficient scheme for resolving hash collisions of values of hash functions in a table, with worst-case constant lookup time.

 Having entire hashtable in one node is infeasible in many large-scale scenarios.
-The memory required to store entire hashmap might not be enough for one node.
-Also, accessing hashmap on a  single node can become a bottleneck from the performance perspective.
+Single node might not have enough memory required to store entire hashmap.
+Also, accessing hashmap stored on a single node can become a bottleneck from the performance perspective.
 Hence, arises the need to have a distributed in-memory hashmap, without compromising on the performance.

 ### Challenges